 - If they work in a facility where COVID-19 patients are treated.
 The client may well have immunity, and it is good to ask before making a decision on this case.
 Remember, they may have the virus on their hair, arms, etc, so discuss with them what measures they can take to be safe.

-Until there is a proper vaccination program and this virus is beaten, be safe, keep your clients safe, and remember, online is the better option for many things.
+Until this virus is beaten, be safe, keep your clients safe, and remember, online is the better option for many things.